 I love graphs because they add constraints to data that make it honest and conducive to telling a big picture-story in factual terms.
 While a graph will certainly have a perspective in what it chooses to highlight—the period shown and the axes and filters used—it usually displays these for all to see.

-Additionally, using graphs improves almost any presentation.
+Additionally, using beautifully designed graphs and reports improves almost any presentation.
 It adds insight and understanding by putting your message into a surrounding context.
 It increases credibility, is a comfortable visual break, and is conducive to succinct storytelling.

 Seems about right

 Graphs are great because they graphically convey factual information quickly.
 They are high-resolution stories with much stronger constraints than other formats.
 And while it is possible to lie with statistics, I find that it is both harder to do and easier to spot than with a story or a picture.

 Whether for pure curiosity or because I need to build an argument, I often find myself searching for graphs or other visual data to check the validity of something I assume or heard.
 As anyone who's made a PowerPoint presentation knows, a graph is a must-have visual tool in almost any presentation.
 Here are seven tricks to finding and creating visual data for your presentations the next time you need some great graphs.